-In line with the results reported in earlier studies, these correlations paint a rather grim picture about the extent of consumption risk sharing observed in the data.
-While industrial countries appear to have higher correlations of consumption and output in the period of globalization, correlations for developing countries do not change much.
-A particularly interesting result is that, for emerging economies, the median consumption correlations do not increase much in the globalization period.
-This seems at odds with the notion that financial integration should have helped these economies, which have received the bulk of international capital flows to developing countries, to better share risk with the rest of the world.
+In line with results reported in earlier studies, these correlations paint a grim picture about the extent of consumption risk sharing observed in the data.
+While industrial countries appear to have higher correlations of consumption and output with the corresponding world aggregates, these correlations are lower for developing countries and, if anything, have declined slightly during the period of globalization.
+This is a particularly interesting result for emerging market economies.
+It seems at odds with the notion that financial integration should have helped these economies, which have received the bulk of international capital flows to developing countries, to better share risk with the rest of the world.

 The unconditional correlations presented in this section have helped obtain a preliminary assessment of the relevance of certain theoretical predictions about risk sharing, but they have obvious limitations.
-We now turn to a more formal analysis of the roles played by factors, such as common shocks and the increase in trade and financial linkages in explaining the extent of comovement of macroeconomic aggregates.
+We now turn to a more formal analysis of the roles played by factors, such as common shocks and the increase in trade and financial linkages, in explaining the extent of comovement of macroeconomic aggregates.